dineschandgr/spring_security_OAuth2_Okta/README.md

 10. Once the authorization server verifies the access token and sends the response to the resource server, it checks the scope and provides the resource to the client app
 11. The same steps are repeated for the Resource server when you hit the uri http://localhost:8083/getResource2
+12. Spring security handles all the steps in the backend by using spring-security-oauth2-autoconfigure.
+13. Developer has to write very few lines of code to achieve this